Mathematics and Statistics

 • On Friday until 14:00, each group presents their progress and recommended routes forward.

 • In principle, there are no limits to the problems that can be tackled!
-We are expecting over 70 mathematical and data scientists from across the UK and Europe to participate in our workshop.
+We are expecting over 70 mathematical and data scientists from across the UK and Europe to participate in ESGI195.
 Their expertise often spans statistical modelling, data science, fluid and solid mechanics, heat and mass transport, and machine learning.

 Registration: